bit-whisperer/RazerBlade152022Drivers/README.md

 KBD - Keyboard

-The audio driver can be pulled from windows update, but if it still cannot be found, the original older OEM version can be found here since github hates files larger than 25mb: https://mega.nz/folder/JKpg0CzR#Fpz_skNCHcIkMq6yx_AN-A
+The audio driver can be pulled from windows update, but if it still cannot be found, you can download the newest driver (7-12-22) realtek audio driver and place that in the driverstore with the software linked below.
+Or you can use the older OEM one from the recovery image.
+I placed both in there so you can try either one: https://mega.nz/folder/JKpg0CzR#Fpz_skNCHcIkMq6yx_AN-A

 If you are experiencing audio dropouts like I was, you have to remove the THX spatial audio extension.
 I put instructions on how to do that in the "To Fix Audio" directory.